mcqeen1207/mood_ml/README.md

   pandas
   pickle

 Optionally, 'time' package is needed to calculate the run time.
 However, it is not crucial to get outcome of the 'mood_ml.ipynb' code.
+Installation of these packages typically takes 5~8 sec.

 ### Expected outcome and run time

 'mood_ml.ipynb' codes includes four cells.
 Among them, the fourth cell is the most important cell which gives the probability
+Expected run time for the second cell, which imports the 'test.csv' and trained models, is 2.089 second.
+Expected run time for the fourth cell, which calculates the probability of mood episodes is 0.029 second.